 The representation is ____ hundred(s), ____ten(s) and ____ one(s).

-But do students understand that there are also 135 ones units on the mat, and that this is one of the realities that is represented by the number 135?
-It is important to ask students to explain in different ways what is represented.
+But do students also understand that there are also 135 ones units on the mat, and that this is one possible representation of the number 135?
+This is why it is important to ask students to show and explain different representations or the number 135.
 For example, 135 is also 13 tens and 5 units or 1 hundred and 35 units.

 Another way to check students' understanding is to ask them, for example, how many tens there are in 135.
 Many students will tend to say that there are three.
 It is important to clarify that the number in the tens position is a "3", but that the number 135 is made up of 13 tens (13 groups of 10 units = 130).
 These 13 tens can be "seen" by breaking the flat into 10 rods and adding them to the 3 rods in the tens column.